While my family is living in Germany, we are taking every single opportunity to travel.

 I wanted each retreat to be grounded in a place that could be explored so that there would be an opportunity to be fully immersed in the wonder of this place.
 There would be echoes from scripture tied to reflections and prayers.
 Most importantly I wanted there to be full sensory experiences to be had in that place because I know that I struggle with what to do once I’m on retreat.

 Now that I have this time, what do I do with it?
 How do I pray?
 What if I don’t feel like praying?
 What if I can’t push past the to do list that awaits me at home?
 How do I allow myself to be fully present?
+Each retreat offers a series of reflections, prayers and spiritual practices in an open ended format.
+It’s my hope that you’ll take what you need but that might be too overwhelming for some and so I offer these simple downloads to demonstrate how you might use these materials for a one day or three day retreat.

 My deepest hope that these retreats offer what I’m still finding with each family adventure.
 There is something wonderful here that might help me to know myself and my God better.
 I can only pay attention and open myself to wonder.